Top B2B Social Media Case Studies

 But many marketers are reaching out to a broader audience by using social media as a tool – it worked for the B2C brand Oreo with its memorable Dunk in the Dark Super Bowl campaign – a move that for the following companies has been a game changer because of the wider audience reach.

-Here are some of the best social media marketing campaigns we’ve seen from B2B businesses this year.
+Here are some of the best B2B social media case studies we’ve seen from B2B businesses this year.

 Time Warner Business Class